mwhuhn/forum-sentiment-old/Readme.md

-# Forum Sentiment Analysis Project
+# Forum Textual Analysis Project

-This project scrapes Youbemom forum posts into a database and performs sentiment analysis comparing before and during the COVID-19 pandemic.
+This project scrapes Youbemom forum posts into a database and performs textual analysis comparing before and during the COVID-19 pandemic.

 ## Directory Structure
 . <br />